bargulg/multicache/README.md

             return response

 ## Types of cache

+### RedisCache   (recommended)
+Saves data in redis - fast, lightweight and reliable Right now this supports only default redis settings, better support for redis will come soon

 ### DictCache
 Saves data in dict - this will be deleted when program is closed